 Favorite Super Bowl Snacks from Capital Region Chefs

 For many, the Super Bowl snack table menu is almost as harrowing as planning family Thanksgiving.
-Finding the right balance can be difficult: sweet and savory, dips and finger foods, healthy and... not-so-healthy.
-So what balance do you find when you ask chefs at favorite sports pubs and restaurants in Saratoga Springs, Albany, and Lake George for their best Super Bowl snack recipes?
-The perfect kind.
+Finding the right balance can be difficult: sweet and savory, dips and finger foods, healthy and not-so-healthy.
+To help you out, we asked chefs at favorite sports pubs and restaurants in Albany, Saratoga Springs, and Lake George, for their best super bowl snack recipes.

 Buffalo Chicken Dip